 Further, the Commission finds convincing witness Kravtin's testimony that the purpose of pole attachment regulation is to control the natural incentive for monopoly owners of essential facilities to overcharge.
-The history of pole attachment regulation at the federal level and in other states has been directed toward that goal, and the Commission has been made aware of no different objective on the part of the General Assembly in passing and amending N.C.
-Gen. Stat. § 62-350.
+The history of pole attachment regulation at the federal level and in other states has been directed toward that goal, and the Commission has been made aware of no different objective on the part of the General Assembly in passing and amending G.S.
+62-350.
 Although witness Arnett contends that poles are not an "essential facility" to Charter, the evidence shows that it would be prohibitively expensive and infeasible for Charter to transfer its existing aerial facilities underground.
-The Commission has no basis in the record, therefore, to depart
+We have no basis in the record, therefore, to depart from the many prior decisions finding that poles are "essential" monopoly facilities to communications service providers.
+Moreover, with respect to the argument between the parties over whether the EMC's poles are essential facilities and thus providing entitlement for communications providers to attach on that basis, the Commission concludes that the N.C.
+General Assembly has effectively preempted that debate.
+G.S.
+62-350 requires that "a membership corporation . . . shall allow any communications service provider to utilize its poles" at rates determined by the Commission to be just and reasonable.
+Neither the right to attach nor the attachment rate is triggered by any finding that the poles are "essential facilities."